Home

 2026 Introduction to the Book

 In the years following the New York Stonewall Riots, publicly accessible and affirming LGBT literature was scarce.
 At a moment when visibility itself carried real risk, few published works spoke openly and unapologetically in support of gay liberation.
-In the United States and many other countries, same-sex relationships were criminalized, police harassment was common, and public affirmation could result in arrest, loss of employment, or violence.
-In response to this absence, The Gay Liberation Book was conceived.

 Part I - Gay Oppression